nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+* SportsPA data are saved in the hard disk automatically after any command that changes the data.
+They are saved as a JSON file [JAR file location]/data/sportspa.json
+* If changes made to the data file makes its format invalid, SportsPA will discard all data and start with an empty data file at the next run.

 ### Editing the data file